erp-lsf/Sandcastle-Builder/Ye API.md

 ## Tools

-Add new ones in order you want them to be opened, and consider **nextThreshold** parameter.
+Add new ones in order you want them to be unlocked, and consider **nextThreshold** parameter.

 ### Sand Tools